UK Immigration & Citizenship Lawyers

 Absence beyond 12 months will not be credited toward a period of continuous residence, but where you can demonstrate that the absence was for a serious reason you may be able to extend your pre-settled status to reach the qualifying five year period for indefinite leave to remain.
 According to the current guidance, the qualifying period in this case will be assessed cumulatively – up to the date when your absence stopped being credited toward continuous residence and from the date you returned to the UK.

 In case of more than one absence for a serious reason, the guidance allows a second period of absence of more than six months (but not exceeding 12 months) where this absence was for an important reason and if one of the two prolonged absences was for a reason related to COVID.
 The first six months of the second period of absence will count toward continuous residence.
-After that he qualifying period will be paused but not interrupted and you may be able to extend your pre-settled status to reach the qualifying five years for the settled status.
+After that he qualifying period will be paused but not interrupted.

 What happens if an application under the EU Settlement Scheme is refused